-In this post, we’ll reveal what travelers love about a good hotel loyalty program like Wyndham’s.
+In this post, we’ll reveal what travellers love about a good hotel loyalty program like Wyndham’s.
 Then, we’ll present simple ways for you to implement a similar strategy, fostering a loyal clientele of your own while driving high-value repeat bookings.

 Different guests want different rewards

-Though the line is blurring between business and leisure travelers, each has different motivations for booking a hotel room.
+Though the line is blurring between business and leisure travellers, each has different motivations for booking a hotel room.
 By offering unique perks tailored toward these segments individually, you’ll encourage a broader audience of guests to stay loyal to your brand.

-So, what do business travelers want?
+So, what do business travellers want?
 When it comes to rewards, these guests flock to hotels awarding points that can be accumulated and applied to future stays.
 Think free nights, bonus points, and upgrades.

 Let’s take Wyndham’s loyalty program as an example.
-The secret to their success lies in their mix of long- and short-term incentives, appealing to both business and leisure travelers alike with one good loyalty program.
+The secret to their success lies in their mix of long- and short-term incentives, appealing to both business and leisure travellers alike with one good loyalty program.